oneleaftea/milano/README.md

 ### _a minimal hugo theme_

+For a live demo, visit this [demo site](https://milano.thechens.org/).

 **Milano** is a Hugo theme based on [Xmin](https://xmin.yihui.name/) by [Yihui Xie](https://yihui.name).
 In the spirit of Xmin, this theme does not use any javascript or use any complex css like bootstrap.
 However, several changes were made to the layout and features available in this theme.

 A number of features added: